 During high tides, however, it may not be possible to access the sand.

-Being a small beach, there aren’t as many tourists, which is great if you plan on taking lots of photos or having a photo shoot with you private vacation photographer.
+Being a small beach, there aren’t as many tourists, which is great if you plan on taking lots of photos or having a vacation photoshoot with your personal vacation photographer.

 Embarcadero - San Francisco Piers